What is it: Kuragehime (Princess Jellyfish)

 Synopsis and Theme

 Kuragehime, also known as Princess Jellyfish, is an anime that stands out for its engaging narrative and captivating characters.
-The story revolves around Tsukimi Kurashita, a young otaku who has a special passion for jellyfish and lives in a female-only dormitory.
-The plot explores themes such as acceptance, identity and the fight against social stereotypes, especially with regard to beauty and femininity.
-Through her interactions with other characters, such as fashionista Kuranosuke and her dormmates, Tsukimi embarks on a journey of self-discovery and empowerment.
-The series is a unique representation of modern life, mixing elements of comedy and drama, which resonates deeply with young audiences.
+The story revolves around Tsukimi Kurashita, a young otaku with a special passion for jellyfish who lives in an all-female dormitory.
+The plot explores themes such as acceptance, identity, and the struggle against social stereotypes, especially regarding beauty and femininity.
+Through her interactions with other characters, such as the fashionista Kuranosuke and her dorm mates, Tsukimi embarks on a journey of self-discovery and empowerment.
+The series is a unique representation of modern life, blending elements of comedy and drama that resonate deeply with young audiences.

 Anime Production